sematext/docs/docs/logs/field-types.md

 If you want to use this field type you can send events with a field name and data in a format presented above.
-Alternatively, you can use Field Editor to manually create a field of geo-point type.
+Alternatively, you can use Field Editor to manually create a field of the geo-point type.